AveryData/AveryData.github.io/_learning/linear_regression.md

 ### High Leverage points
 A predictor value outside the observations.
 If it is removed and the model changes significantly, it is thought to be high leverage.

+## Overfitting
+If you have non linear data and you fit with just a constant, your fit will be a horizontal line, and not be great.
+If you add a slope, it'll be better, but not great.
+If you add another degree, it gets better and so on and so on.
+But eventually, you're not only fitting the data trend, but also the noise.
+When that model is used on test data or different data, your model will not generalize well and you will experience poor performance.

+You want to have enough non linearity to capture the true trend, but not so much that you grab the noise as well.

+$Expect Loss (Real Test Error) = bias^2 + variance + noise$

+So when do you stop?
+A model complexity that's medium to minimize total loss.
+Variance increases with model complexity, bias decreases with model complexity.
+You add these curves and you end up with a parabola and in the vertex, loss is minimized.

 ## Things to check

 - Is the relationship linear?